April McMahon: Career

 McMahon began her career at the University of Cambridge, where she was a lecturer in linguistics and a fellow of Selwyn College, Cambridge, from 1988 to 2000.
 From 2000 to 2004, she was Professor of English Language and Linguistics at the University of Sheffield.
 She then joined the University of Edinburgh, where she was Forbes Professor of English Language from 2005 to 2011.
 She was additionally Head of the School of Philosophy, Psychology and Language Sciences, then Head of the College of Humanities and Social Science, and finally its vice-principal (planning and research planning) from 2009 to 2011.

 In 2011, McMahon joined Aberystwyth University as vice-chancellor, the chief executive and academic head of the university.
-Her salary at Aberystwyth was £237,000, and she when she left the university, she received an extra payment of £102,000.
+Her salary at Aberystwyth was £237,000, and when she left the university, she received an extra payment of £102,000.
 In 2016, she joined the University of Kent as deputy vice-chancellor (education) and Professor of English Language and Linguistics.
 She moved once again, joining the University of Manchester as vice-president for teaching, learning and students in 2019.